-It shall be the obligation of the employee to maintain current information by notifying the Human Resource Administrator of all changes in personal or family status, home address, telephone number, or any other changes which would affect payroll withholding or employee benefits.
+It shall be the obligation of the employee to maintain current information by notifying the Treasurer or Human Resource Administrator of all changes in personal or family status, home address, telephone number, or any other changes which would affect payroll withholding or employee benefits.
 AMENDED JULY 18, 2018

-SECTION 5.12: Personal Conduct
+SECTION 5.12: Personal Presentation and Conduct

-Images presented and statements made by all employees of the County can affect the entire organization; therefore, employees are expected to be courteous and appropriately dressed at all times.
+Images presented and statements made by all employees of the County can affect the entire organization.
+Employees should refer all media inquiries to immediate supervisors.
+Employees are expected to be courteous and appropriately dressed.
+For departments with county provided uniforms, employees are expected to be in the designated uniform while on duty.
+AMENDED JUNE 26TH,2025